15+ Essential Metal Working Hand Tools For Every Workshop

 As the name might suggest, cold chisels are used when the metal is at room temperature is colder.
 Cold chisels are useful because they can be maneuvered in all sorts of ways to make their cuts, unlike a hacksaw, which needs a significant amount of space to start cutting.

-You’ll want to get a set of chisels of different widths and always use a chisel that’s slightly wider than what you’re cutting.
 This is a solid set to start with, but you’ll probably want to collect more over time.
 Chisels are one of those metalworking hand tools that you want to have a collection of so you always have the right one for the job.

 Hammer — An Often Overlooked Metal Working Hand Tool

-Hammers are a must-have in any metalworking shop, and this set of different hammers can be used for shaping the metal, removing old rivets, driving in securing devices, and striking steel metalworking hand tools like chisels and punches.
+This set of different hammers can be used for shaping the metal, removing old rivets, driving in securing devices, and striking steel metalworking hand tools like chisels and punches.

 A subset of the hammer, the mallet, can also prove useful in many situations.
 Mallets tend to be smaller and have heads made from softer materials like plastic or wood.
 These can be used for striking more delicate tools and projects since they’re less likely to smash the thing you’re working on inadvertently.